jacknpoe/todos_juros/README.md

 Two concepts that weighed heavily were the exponentiation of floating point numbers (implemented in all languages) and dynamic arrays (which were not possible in Modula-2, Pascalzim, Portugol and VisuALG, where arrays have a thousand elements, or three in tne Modula-2 case).

 Two languages ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.
+This issue would become very complicated if a stricter criterion were chosen regarding how much one language needs to be different from another, which would be impractical.

 The solutions are divided between recursive (Alice, Clean, Clojure, Common Lisp, Elixir, Elm, Erlang, Haskell, Idris, Lean, Miranda, Ocaml, Prolog, Racket, ReScript, Scheme, SML and Yeti) and iterative (all other languages, including F#).